blackducksoftware/hub-imageinspector-ws/README.md

 ### Trying hub-imageinspector-ws in a Kubernetes (minikube) environment ##

-src/main/resources/demo-minikube.sh is a shell script that uses minikube to get a pod running, and then executes (and echo's) some curl commands to test them.
+src/main/resources/demo-minikube.sh is a shell script that uses minikube to get a pod running, and then executes (and echo's) some curl commands to test the service.

 Requirements: bash, minikube, java 8, curl, port 8080, 8081, 8082.
 It creates a ~/tmp/target dir.